|Frequently Asked Questions...

 Since July 2009 we've included a "boost Tabla volume" function in all versions,

-making the tabla louder and emphasizing its melodic character.
+making the tabla louder and emphasizing its melodic character (at the cost of some nuance).

-For an "unboosted" tabla, just reduce the tabla volume to 1/4 or less.
+For partially "boosted" tabla, just reduce the tabla volume slider.
+At 1/4 or less, it is "unboosted".

 if at full volume the tabla is distorted...